rdagumampan/elasticsearch-windows-server-cookbook/Windows server setup.md

 Pre-requsites:

 - Windows Server 2012+
-- Server must have access to the internet to download packages
+- The server must have access to the internet to download packages
 - You must have Admin privilege in the server

 Important:
-- Always re-start Command Prompt when you made changes to environment variables
+- Always re-start Command Prompt (CMD) after changing the system environment variables
-- Choose the version of ES and Kibana (they have to be of the same version.
-In this artictle, we're using v6.2.2.
+- Choose your version of ES and Kibana.
+They must have the same version.
+In this guide, we're using v6.2.2.

 Estimate TAT:
 - 2 hours